em1dev/ElPatoAuth/README.md

-# El Pato Auth
+# Authentication Service

-A authentication microservice for ElPato Apps.
-Its service agnostic and should work with TikTok, Twitch and Google Auth (pending).
+A service agnostic authentication micro-server with TikTok and Twitch auth integration.

-*This service is meant to work with other ElPato Services and should not be exposed to the public network*
+*This service is meant to work behind a firewall and should not be exposed to the public network.
+Instead a separate public facing api should interact with this service.*

 ## Endpoints

-### Pato Apps
+### Apps

 Get app services